 Welcome to the 2020 Indie Author Crash Course.
-This is a ten part system covering everything from productivity to book marketing.
+This is an eight part system covering everything from productivity to book marketing.
 In short, it shows how all these pieces dovetail together to create a long-term, resilient career.
 Each piece is about 1,000 words long, and condenses everything down to the absolute essentials.
 It is the ultimate 80/20 overview of productivity, craft, and book marketing.
-And it is actionable as well: we’ll close each part with multiple action exercises (other than this one) to get you focused on what needs to get done.

 If you’ve read previous versions of the Crash Course (released in 2017 and 2019), those were aimed at authors who had sold less than 5,000 books.
 This edition of the Crash Course, however, is meant to be adaptable to any level.

 This first part is an overview of everything, so you can have an immediate idea of both where we’re going and how things fit together.
 As such, it totals about 3,000 words (the other pieces, I swear, will be shorter).

 - The 3 x 3 Plan: Productivity, Craft, Marketing

 How This is Different From My Other Material

 I’ve written plenty of words in my newsletter and, obviously, The Ultimate Guides to Book Marketing and Author Productivity.
 Why bother reading this?

 Yes, much of the material is the same.
 I’m not going to invent new shit for no reason.
 However, there are two key differences: